-Courses in the IT-Network Specialist program are available at all four WITC campuses.
-Most courses are taught in a learner-centered classroom format in order to access the required equipment, while some courses are available online.
+Most courses are taught in a learner-centered classroom format in order to access the required equipment, while some courses are available online and Your Choice.

 Students in the IT-Network Specialist program have the opportunity to dual major with the IT-Systems Administration Specialist program by completing additional coursework.
 Students can fulfill electives by taking classes from either program

 Graduates have the option to transfer coursework to complete a bachelor’s degree at UW-Stout, UW–Milwaukee and other institutions with degree completion programs.